-- Discover Me – Join a nationwide research study that aims to analyse the health and genetic information of thousands of people.
+- Discover Me – A nationwide research study that aims to analyse the health and genetic information of thousands of people.
 Are you over 18 years old and interested, then sign up – you will sign up, have a mouth swab taken for your DNA sample and then the study team will follow your health for 20 years.
-There is no upper age limit.
+There is no upper age limit (Recruitment is currently paused).

 Watton Medical Practice staff and patients undertake medical research studies.
 All staff involved in medical research have completed competency training in good clinical practice in ethical and scientific quality standards in clinical research.